-Expenses incurred to establish the trust and issue the notes (other than fees that are due to the underwriters) are payable by the depositor.
-Expenses to be paid by the depositor are estimated to be \$2,310,183.
+Expenses incurred to establish the trust and issue the notes (other than fees that are due to the underwriters and initial purchasers) are payable by the depositor.
+Expenses to be paid by the depositor in respect of the offered notes are estimated to be \$4,017,244.